yegor256/blog/_posts/2017/jan/2017-01-24-career-advice.md

 **Don't Be Cheap**.
-Forget the stories that teach "money is not everything, and an interesting project is much more important"&mdash;they are for losers.
+Forget the stories that teach "money is not everything, and an interesting project is much more important"---they are for losers.
 Money [is everything]({% pst 2014/sep/2014-09-24-why-monetary-awards-dont-work %}).
 An interesting project will be _properly_ funded.
 If it's not funded, the market doesn't need it.
 What are you doing there then?
 The only answer is that you're